AsterPraxidike/blackjack-simulation/README.md

 # blackjack-simulation
-a c++ blackjack game that simulates outcomes for each hand
+a c++ blackjack game that simulates win rates for player options